 How much should procurement really care about contract management?

 A lot.
 More and more, procurement is being asked to improve supplier relationships and reduce supply chain risk.
-According to research by Spend Matters, procurement should be analyzing contracts during negotiation to increase successful agreement and execution, and predict disputes before they occur.
+According to research by Spend Matters, procurement should be analyzing contracts during negotiation to increase successful agreement and execution, and predict disputes before they occur with the help of contract management tools.

 We agree.
 Reporting on contract information is critical for mitigating risk, maintaining compliance and realizing savings.